 In 2014, PACT began working to get Miami Dade County to reactivate the Affordable Housing Trust Fund.
 In 2007, Miami-Dade County enacted this best practice program, but for eight years the Program was dormant, Trustees not appointed and funding not provided.
 Because of our work, the fund was reactivated, half of all funding has been dedicated to families making 50% of area median income, and a Board of Trustees has been appointed.
-We also got the Board of County Commission to agree to pass a resolution placing $10 million dollars from general revenue into the Trust Fund.
-Now we are in a battle to make sure this money actually makes it into the budget, as last year only $387,000 went into the Trust Fund.
+Since we began working on this, the amount of money in the Trust Fund increased to from ~$1 million to $6.3 million.
+We are continuing to work until there is a sustainable, annual source of $10 million for the Trust Fund.

-Within our meetings with officials and experts last year, we uncovered additional, deeper problems with planning and accountability for housing in Miami Dade.
-Miami has been among the top three cities with the most cost-burdened renters every year since 2007.
-In order to this, we need an aggressive plan of action that requires the County to work together with other city governments within Miami-Dade.
+Miami-Dade has been among the top three counties with the most cost-burdened renters every year since 2007.
+In order to solve this crisis, we need an aggressive plan of action that includes rigorous accountability measures.

 Gun Violence Intervention

-After hearing dozens of stories about acts of violence involving guns in the neighborhoods in which our congregations are located, PACT members voted to work on gun violence as our newest issue in October of 2016.
+After hearing dozens of stories about acts of violence involving guns in the neighborhoods in which our congregations are located, PACT members voted to work on gun violence in October of 2016.

-Through our research process we discovered that the vast majority of incidents of gun violence are perpetrated by less than 1% of the population in the area in which the violence took place.
+Through our research process we discovered that the vast majority of incidents of gun violence are perpetrated by about 0.01% of the population in the area in which the violence took place.
 Most of the people committing these crimes are not the targets of the resources and programming that our County has dedicated to preventing gun violence.
 These resources are typically focused on children, and yet the majority of victims of gun violence are young men ages 18-24.

-In response to this information, PACT brought together leadership from the Miami-Dade Police Department, the Miami Gardens Police Department, the State Attorney's Office, the City of Miami Gardens, and the Public Defender at our largest assembly of the year this past March.
+In response to this information, PACT brought together leadership from the Miami-Dade Police Department, the Miami Gardens Police Department, the State Attorney's Office, the City of Miami Gardens, and the Public Defender at our largest assembly of the year in March 2017.
 In front of 1400 people, we asked this group to commit to jointly researching 3 proven gun violence intervention programs that we selected.
 We asked them to choose the one that fits Miami-Dade the best, find funding, and implement it.

 PACT will train 500 community leaders this year to engage their community, identify community problems, research solutions, and negotiate with officials.
 All of PACT's work is led by grassroots community members.